 I’ll be there when you want me some way, somehow

 2. Soldier by Gavin Degraw

-A danceable song riddled by heavy cords, this song is the perfect usher from the slow to fast music.
+A danceable song riddled with heavy cords, this song is the perfect usher from slow to fast music.
 It’s one of the best wedding departure songs and reception entrance songs.
 This hit is a popular darling of every guest.

 3. Great Is Thy Faithfulness by William M. Runyan

 This song is a classic piece loved by many.
 In the Christian faith, it’s only by God’s faithfulness that they are husband and wife.
 The traditional song says “morning by morning, new mercies I see”.
 This line says it all.

 Sun, moon and stars in their courses above

 To Thy great faithfulness, mercy and love

 Looking for the perfect balance between classic and new wedding songs?
 This techno-inspired piece by Rihanna ticks the box.
 Listening to the soothing voice of Rhianna sail you back up the aisle and into reception is such pure bliss.